Course Code: tml

 Pictures add a lot of visual interest to any website, and in this lesson, you will learn all about using pictures in your site.
 First, you will start with an overview of the types of pictures you can use, and then learn how to insert them using HTML tags.
 Finally, learn the ways you can float, position, and size pictures using CSS.

 In this lesson, you will learn about style classes and links.
 Style classes are a great tool for defining styles that you can use freely wherever you want throughout your site.
 They can be a real boon to your creativity and a real time-saver for managing your styles.
 You will also learn about pseudo-classes, which are a special type of class for styling links and mouse-over effects.
-And as an added bonus, you will learn some advanced techniques for links including opening pages in a new window, using jump links within a page, adding tooltips to your links, using pictures as links, and creating email links.
+As an added bonus, you will learn some advanced techniques for links, including opening pages in a new window, using jump links within a page, adding tooltips to your links, using pictures as links, and creating email links.

 Nothing brings a site to life better than sound and video.
 In this lesson, you will learn all the newest and most modern techniques for playing sounds and showing videos on your site.
 You will learn the secrets of embedding YouTube videos on your pages, so you don't have to upload video files to your own site.
 And you will learn about all the modern file formats and HTML5 tags for embedding sound and music into your pages without using YouTube or any other site.